camunda/camunda-docs/docs/components/operate/userguide/basic-operate-navigation.md

 ![operate-inspect-instance](./img/operate-process-instance-id.png)

-Here, see details about the process instance, including the instance history and the variables attached to the instance.
+Here, observe details about the process instance, including the instance history and the variables attached to the instance.

 ![operate-view-instance-detail](./img/operate-view-instance-detail.png)